redhat-documentation/modular-docs/README.md

 To help the documentation teams become more agile with their documentation.
 This agility will help us to better serve our readers with a more purposeful reading experience.
 A modular-based content model sets a foundation for innovation.
 Modular documentation provides a structure for writing and presenting user-story-based documentation.
 User-story-based documentation attempts to address the reader's needs more than focusing on feature-based documentation.
 User-story-based documentation also helps the documentation teams with the amount of documents that they have to maintain, by helping them to focus on what really matters.

-## Any Questions?
+## Any Suggestions or Questions?

-Submit an issue in this repository.
+Please submit an [issue](https://github.com/redhat-documentation/modular-docs/issues) to this project.

 ## Modular Documentation Reference Guide